kamofah/kamofah/README.md

 - 👋 Hi, I’m @kamofah
 - 👀 I’m interested in: Web, Mobile, and Desktop Development, Game Development, and Sports Analytics
 - 🌱 I’m currently learning: ReactJS and ReactNative
-- 💞️ I’m looking to collaborate on: Web and Mobile Projects and
+- 💞️ I’m looking to collaborate on: Web and Mobile Projects
 - 📫 How to reach me: boafo819@gmail.com

 <!---